streetwolf123/To-Do-List---warsztaty.github.io/README.md

 ## CSS

-the app was made using flex which helped keep it flexible.
+the app was made using flex and grid which helped keep it flexible.
 In addition, a transform was used that gave the page a lively effect

 ##JavaScript